This is part two of a multipart series one how to consciously transition into the New Year.

 Find a place to capture that word where you will be reminded of it throughout the year, a screensaver, your password to log in to your computer, paint in on a stone or simply write it in your diary.
 Keep the word visible on a daily basis and then live and breathe it.
 Take this word with you like a mantra into the year ahead.
 Use this word as a foundation to lay your goals upon and give them real meaning.
 See what difference it makes for you when you bring this word to life inside of you rather than focus purely on targets.

 If you would like to dig deeper into a different way of setting your goals this year, why not join me or one of the Pause team at the Instant Pause.
 It’s a one-day workshop designed to give you time and space to think about your life.
-I will be running the Instant Pause in London in January and Sydney in April, and there are many more places and dates with the Pause team too.
+I will be running the Instant Pause in London on 12th and there are more dates with the Pause team too.
 Click here to apply.

 Wishing you a peaceful year ahead.